UPDATED: APRIL 19, 2023 | 3 MIN READ

 If you’re looking for a home insurance policy, there are a few things that you should keep in mind.
 Your property value is an essential factor, as well as what type of coverage you need.
 Consider how much deductible you want to pay upfront and what deductibles will be covered by your insurer.

-Wood-burning stoves are a great way to save money on heating bills, but they can also be a safety hazard.
-If you’re considering buying one, ensure you’re prepared with the right homeowners insurance.
+Wood-burning stoves are a great way to save money on heating bills but can also be a safety hazard.
+If you’re considering one, select the right homeowners insurance.